top of page

 SUFFERING

-Dealing with hard times--the genuinely miserable moments, events, or long stretches of unhappy life--is a subject addressed at various spots on this website, particularly in the "Teshuva" and "Music" links.
+Dealing with hard times--the genuinely miserable moments, events, or long stretches of pain and unhappiness, when you are inexorably, irretrievably stuck in a bad pattern, and your best isn't good enough to solve a problem--is a subject addressed at various spots on this website, particularly in the "Teshuva" and "Music" links.
 I didn't plan on adding a section devoted exclusively to the subject until I read Avivah Zornberg's book, The Hidden Order of Intimacy.
 It caused me to stop naively thinking I can avoid hard times just by being smart and careful.
 I began to live the phrase from Job: "I recant and relent being but dust and ashes."
-Doing so has made me happier and better equipped to cope with hard times.
+Doing so has made me better equipped to cope with hard times.

 Crucially, for there to be shamar there must first be tragedies, disruptions, stumbles, failures, limitations, impediments, insufficiencies, unease, stupidity, wounds, slipping on the banana peel.
 They must be lived through and cannot be evaded.
 Make space for them.
 Shamar's optimism cannot diminish their rawness.
 But shamar makes darkness and despair temporary, and it teaches that the meaning of the disruption depends on what happens next, which you control to a large extent.
 The meaning must be imaginatively sought out.